-Create a vulnerable residents' register: Work with local councils and community groups to identify residents who may need extra support during floods, such as the elderly, people with disabilities, or those with limited mobility.
-Maintain an up-to-date, secure, and GDPR-compliant register with contact details and specific needs.
+Create a vulnerable residents' register: Work with local councils and community groups to identify residents who may need extra support during floods, such as the elderly with consideration given to dementia, people with disabilities, or those with limited mobility.
+Maintain an up-to-date, secure, and GDPR-compliant register with contact details and specific requirements.